The Optical Tube

-The included 1.25” “Moon filter” is not only almost completely unnecessary and, of course, not usable with the low-power eyepiece, which it would theoretically be best with, but it’s extremely low in quality, tinting the view green and adding a bit of fuzziness to boot.
+The AD12’s included 1.25” “Moon filter” is not only almost completely unnecessary and, of course, not usable with the provided 2” low-power eyepiece, which it would theoretically be best with.
+Furthermore, it’s extremely low in quality, tinting the view green and adding a bit of fuzziness to boot.
 You’re best off discarding it.

 AD12’s Dobsonian Mount